Optimizing tone values of primary gradation ramps

 Format, Size and Further Processing

-Name: Type in a Name for the profile.
+Name: Enter a name for the profile.

 Note: ColorLogic products handle and use ICC v4 profiles consistently and correctly.